TUD-INF-IAI-MCI/SVG-Plott/README.md

 ## Requirements

-- download and install gnuplot v4.6 [gnuplot]
+- download and install gnuplot v4.6 [gnuplot] or higher
 - download and install Java
-- add the Java and gnuplat to PATH-Variable
+- add the Java and gnuplot to PATH-Variable
 - Braille Font **Braille DE Computer** by [Viewplus Website][viewplus]

 ## Commands